 It is thought they continue to practice their magic in the Otherworld.
 Their courts, towns, culture, and festivities have all been preserved.
 Humans might venture too far into this Otherworld if they found the secret entrance.

-Undines, sometimes spelled Ondine, are a water nymph who becomes human when she falls in love with a mortal man.
+Undines, sometimes spelled Ondine, are water nymphs who become human when she falls in love with a mortal man.
 If he is unfaithful, her death is inevitable.

 Derived from the Latin word unda, which means wave or water.